The Country Bears: Production

-Development began when Disney VP of Production Brigham Taylor took his family to Disneyland and decided the ride would make a good movie.
-Many within the company were skeptical of the concept, but Buena Vista Motion Pictures Group prexy Nina Jacobson was sold on the concept and immediately pushed the film into production with the blessing of then-Disney chairman Peter Schneider — a prime believer in all things synergistic.
-The movie was fast-tracked into production, both because of its low cost and to have releasable product on hand in the event of an impending writers strike.
+Development began when Disney VP of Production Brigham Taylor took his family to Disneyland and decided the show would make a good movie.
+Many within the company were skeptical of the concept, but Buena Vista Motion Pictures Group president Nina Jacobson was sold on the concept and immediately pushed the film into production with the blessing of then-Disney chairman Peter Schneider.
+The movie was fast-tracked into production, both because of its low cost and to have releasable product on hand in the event of a possible writers' strike.

 The animatronic bear suits used in the film were created by Jim Henson's Creature Shop.

-Principal photography began on March 15, 2001, and wrapped on August 21, 2001.
+Filming took place from March 15, 2001, to August 21, 2001.
 It was filmed in Franklin, Tennessee as well as various locations in California.
-This was also Daryl Mitchell’s final film before he became a paraplegic from a motorcycle accident on November 10, 2001, eight months before the movie's premiere.
+The film was also the last film role for Daryl Mitchell before he became a paraplegic from a motorcycle accident on November 10, 2001, eight months before the film was released theatrically.